jonathonbaron/jonathonbaron.github.io/research/index.md

 **Working Papers**

 Jonathon Baron.
-"Psychological Interdependence in Attitudes Toward Nuclear Technologies."
-Working paper available upon request.
+"Dynamic Constraint and the Politics of Nuclear Attitudes."
+Working paper available at <a href="https://osf.io/preprints/socarxiv/gmdtb/" target="_blank">SocArXiv</a>.

 Jonathon Baron.
 "Mass Attitudes and Discrimination Against Hypothetical Job Candidates in Japan: A resumé-based survey experiment."
 Working paper available at <a href="https://ssrn.com/abstract=3631838" target="_blank">SSRN</a>.